Mochiko Fried Chicken + Garlic Sriracha Aioli (VIDEO)

 - Trim chicken thighs of any excess fat and cut into 2" pieces and set aside.

-- In a mixing bowl, combine grated garlic, soy sauce, sugar, white pepper, sriracha, sake, cornstarch, mochiko flour, and egg.
+- In a mixing bowl, combine grated garlic, soy sauce, sugar, white pepper, sriracha, sake, cornstarch, msg if using, mochiko flour, and egg.
 Whisk together until thoroughly combined (refer to video for batter consistency).

-- Add your chicken to the marinade and mix well.
+- Add the chicken to the marinade and mix well.
 Cover and place in the fridge to marinate for at least 4 hours but ideally overnight.

-- In a dutch oven or heavy bottomed pot, heat oil to 350F and fry chicken in batches for 4-5 minutes or until golden brown and crisp.
-For best results, use a thermometer here to ensure the oil temp does not drop below 325F.
+- In a dutch oven or heavy bottomed pot, heat oil to 350F over medium high heat.
+Fry the chicken in batches for 4-5 minutes or until golden brown and crisp.
+Use a thermometer here to ensure the oil temp does not drop below 325F.
 If it does, remove chicken and fry in smaller batches.

 - Remove chicken from oil and immediately season with kosher salt.